etorres-revature/To_Do-Local_Storage/README.md

 # :clipboard: [To_Do-Local_Storage](https://etorres-revature.github.io/To_Do-Local_Storage/) :clipboard:

 The [Task List](https://etorres-revature.github.io/To_Do-Local_Storage/) app keeps track of to-do items.
 You can enter new items.
-Those items are staticly displayed in a list, which can be filtered to find certain to-do items.
+Those items are statically displayed in a list, which can be filtered to find certain to-do items.
 And, items can be deleted: etiher one-at-a-time or all-at-once.

 ![Task List App - blank](./assets/images/screenshots/blank-task-list-app.png)